 For example, you can present additional purchase options in a pop-up window or a sidebar of your product page or add an image carousel to the bottom of your post-purchase email for customers to pay another visit to your website for more purchases.

 See how AliExpress used their confirmation email to provide customers with personalized product recommendations:

 Now let’s proceed to cross-selling and upselling examples you can get inspiration from.

-Advise the customer the ways they can complement their order with based on their purchase activity. iHerb, for example, shares the combination of products that are typically bought together with the selected item.
+Advise the customer about the ways they can complement their order with based on their purchase activity. iHerb, for example, shares the combination of products that are typically bought together with the selected item.

 Offer users some trial products in return for their order.
 This is another cross-selling strategy iHerb use — they place this option at the checkout page, specifying the rating of the suggested items.

-Think of a list of goods or services which would go well with the current version of the product.
+Think of a list of goods or services that would go well with the current version of the product.
 The user is browsing for a tablet on your website?
 Come up with setup offers, so the customer is able to use their device right after the purchase.

 Apple, for example, suggested accompanying the order with a special offer which prolongs the device repair coverage and guarantees 24/7 technical support.

 Now let’s jump to upselling best practices and see how various companies implement them.

 In case you’re new to upselling, this is the safest way to go — simply choose several similar products with better features and higher price and put them on the product flypage.